 We currently have temporary toilet facilities onsite in our main car park.
-Our Café is open, operating a simple takeaway service of hot and cold drinks, cakes and crisps 10am-3.30pm.
+Our Café is open, operating a simple takeaway service of hot and cold drinks, cakes and crisps.
 The maze is currently closed but the play area is open.
-Last admission is at 3pm (except at weekends when last admission is 3.30pm) with the Garden closing at 4.30pm.
-Last orders will be taken in the Cafe at 3.30pm.
+Last orders will be taken in the Cafe at 3.30pm on weekdays and 4pm on weekends.
+The Garden gates are locked at 5pm.
 Dogs on leads are very welcome, as usual.
 We have picnic tables in the field above the car park and on the Bowling Green in the heart of the Garden.
 We are recognised by VisitEngland (the National Tourist Board of England) as a “Good to Go” attraction.

 In order to comply with current government guidance we have made the following key changes to ensure your safety.
 These include:

 – Please be sure that you are aware of and are following the latest government guidance when you visit, including when and where to wear a face mask.
 We ask you please to follow government health advice and do not visit if you are showing any symptoms of coronavirus.
 To find out more about these, please visit the NHS coronavirus pages.

 – A limit on the numbers of visitors arriving per half hour will allow us to minimise queues and to make best use of the car park spaces available.
 The maximum number of tickets per booking is six.
 To avoid disappointment, please do not arrive without having booked a visit in advance.

 – We are implementing social distancing measures to ensure government guidelines are adhered to, including a one-way route past our till point, as well as into and out of and around the Garden.
 Please be aware that our temporary exit route is not suitable for those with mobility difficulties.